reowst/sdk/USAGE.md

 ## 5. Hop on to Discord

 Congratulations!
-You've successfully setup your account and keypair.
+You have successfully setup your account and keypair.

 You are ready to begin integration with your game.